chinmaya-Padhi/Machine-Learning/daily_logs/2025-08-12/Simple Linear Regression.md

 |  -         |  -         |
 |   -        |    -        ||
 - **o/p id depndent feature** bcz acc to the inde. feature depend. feature keeps changing .
-- Here our agenda is we train a model , after train , when we give new weight it will predict a new height
+- Here our agenda is we train a model , after train , when we give new weight it will predict a new height.
+- In simple linear regression we have **one i/p and one o/p** features.
+- In multiple linear regression we have **multiple i/ps one o/p**(dependent feature) **Note** all the time their will be a dependent feature , which we need to predict.